shrikrishnaholla/TabbedUI/README.txt

 What's been successfully accomplished
 -------------------------------------------------------------------------------------
 1: I do get a window with tabs :P
-2: I get previews.
-(Too ugly to be mentioned as an accomplishment.
-But at this stage, for me atleast, it *is* an accomplishment :)
+2: I get previews. ( I've managed to make it less of a mess, yet gotta work on a few finer points )
 3: I was really doubtful whether I'd be able to make sure the tabs come up only when mouse hovers on *inactive* tabs.
 Thankfully, that didn't prove to be too difficult
 4: Was worried that thumbnails would come up at odd positions.
 Luckily, they don't